 How your metabolism processes things – some people are just ‘fast’ & some ‘slow’ at digesting / metabolising & pushing everything through their system.
 It may be a case of ‘always have been always will be’ some people seem to be born fast or slow – this can just be your constitutional tendency, but it can also be related to thyroid function (an underactive thyroid will make you slower, overactive will make you move things faster – neither is good, you wanna be somewhere in the middle ‘just right’).
 Check thyroid if you’re a too fast or too slow type for no obvious reason.

-So…let just says you’re spending plenty of time at home, you’re not overly stressed, you don’t take meds, you’re eating plenty of fibre, you exercise, you’re thyroid is sweet & you’re well hydrated.
-How many poos should you be producing daily?
+So…let just says you’re spending plenty of time at home, you’re not overly stressed, you don’t take meds, you’re eating plenty of fibre, you exercise, you’re thyroid is sweet & you’re well-hydrated:

-I speak to a lot of people about their poos each week & this is my conclusion (just my opinion – not saying it’s correct, just my thoughts based on what I’ve learned & heard so far).
+I speak to a lot of people about their poos each week & this is my conclusion to the question: how many poos a day is normal? (just my opinion – not saying it’s correct, just my thoughts based on what I’ve learned & heard so far).

 You don’t have to be perfect every day / every week, but in general – 1 to 3 daily would seem normal & healthy to me, & no stress if you miss the occasional day due to circumstances / stress – just don’t make it a habit.
 The main indicators for healthy toilet habits are – does your tummy feel comfortable or do you often feel discomfort / pain?
 Do you need to strain or is going to the loo painful or very urgent / too fast?
 These are more important to me that ‘the numbers’.
 Quality over quantity.
 Some people brag about how many poos they do daily but remember you can go overboard too – if everything is being pushed through your digestive system too quickly, that leaves less time for absorption of valuable nutrients along the way.
 Too many poos (esp if they are on the loose side) can indicate food intolerances as well.
 You want the transit time to be not too fast, not too slow, & poos to be not too hard or too soft.
 Goldilocks poos!